mtoller/autocorr_season_length_detection/r_pkg/sazedR/README.md

 parameter tuning or empirical constants.

 ## Installation
-This package requires the debian packages libxml2-dev, libfftw3-dev and zlib1g-dev.
+This package requires the Debian packages libxml2-dev, libfftw3-dev and zlib1g-dev.
 Once you have those, then simply execute:

 ``` r